-The College of Pharmacy utilizes a ‘rolling admissions’ process.
-Review of complete applications will begin in September.
-Selected applicants are invited for interview and admissions decisions will be made on a continual basis, starting in December, until the class is filled (by April).
-Students are encouraged to apply yearly to ensure themselves the best opportunity for acceptance.
+The UNMC College of Pharmacy utilizes a ‘rolling admissions’ process.
+Selected applicants are invited for interview and admissions decisions will be made on a continual basis until the class is filled.
+Students are encouraged to apply early (by the priority deadline) to ensure themselves the best opportunity for acceptance.
 Keep in mind that rolling admissions means that seats fill early and those who wait until the application deadline risk many seats already being filled.

 Step 1 - PharmCAS Application:

 Submit an online application through PharmCAS (www.PharmCAS.org).
-Detailed instructions are available on the PharmCAS site for submission of your application, transcripts, recommendation letters and PCAT scores.
+Detailed instructions are available on the PharmCAS site for submission of your application, transcripts, and recommendation letters.
 All requested materials should be submitted directly to PharmCAS.
-Please note that PharmCAS requires 4-6 weeks for verification purposes before an application is forwarded to individual colleges of pharmacy.
-Log into your PharmCAS account regularly to verify all materials were received.
+Please note that PharmCAS requires several weeks for verification purposes before an application is forwarded to individual colleges of pharmacy.
+Log in to your PharmCAS account regularly to verify all materials were received.
 Without a verified PharmCAS application, PharmCAS will not release your file to UNMC and you cannot be considered for admission to our program.

-- Two (2) must come from Science / Math faculty
+- Two (2) must come from faculty in math or science

-- The third may also come from a faculty member or it may come from a non-academic reference (a pharmacist is an excellent choice)
+- The third may also come from another faculty member or it may come from a non-academic reference, such as an employer.
+A pharmacist is an excellent choice.

-When your application is complete (Steps 1 & 2), your file will be evaluated by the UNMC College of Pharmacy Admissions Committee.
-An on-site personal interview is required to enable us to further assess your communication skills.
+When your application is complete, your file will be evaluated by the UNMC College of Pharmacy Admissions Committee.
+An interview is required to enable us to further assess your communication skills.
 Only competitive applicants are invited for interview.
-We begin scheduling interviews as early as November-December and continue offering interviews on a regular basis until the class is full (by April).
+We begin scheduling interviews as early as October and continue offering interviews on a regular basis until the class is full.
 Candidates will be notified as early as possible of potential interview dates and will be invited to tour the UNMC campus in addition to meeting and interacting with College of Pharmacy faculty and students.

-The Admissions Committee works to make and communicate admissions decisions as soon as possible after your interview … specific timing will be announced as part of your interview ‘program’.
-Students will be notified of their admission decision via email within several weeks after their interview date, given the ‘rolling admissions process’.
-All admitted students will be ‘conditionally admitted’ until they have met several requirements (PharmCAS Background Check, Final Transcript Submission, etc).
-Students offered admission will be required to submit a non-refundable deposit of $500 to hold their seat in our program.
+The Admissions Committee works to make and communicate admissions decisions as soon as possible after your interview.
+Students will be notified of their admission decision via email.
+All admitted students will be ‘conditionally admitted’ until they have met several requirements (Background Check, Final Transcript Submission, etc).
+Students offered admission will be required to submit a non-refundable deposit of $500 to hold their seat in our program ($200 at time of acceptance and additional $300 by March 1st).
 This deposit will be credited toward the student’s first semester tuition.